What is counselling?

 I have experience of academic study related issues including perfectionism, procrastination and motivation issues.
 I have also worked with students who have low self confidence and social anxiety.

-As I am counselling online and by telephone, I don't take clients who are at risk of serious harm to themselves.
+I don't take clients who are at risk of serious harm to themselves.

-How long will I need counselling for?
+How long will I need counselling?

 This will depend on what you want to explore and is something we can discuss in your first session.
-I will usually suggest you start with 6 sessions and we will then review how counselling is working for you.
+I will usually suggest you start with 6 sessions and we can then review how counselling is working for you.
 We will continue to review our work regularly so that you are getting what you need from counselling.
-It will be your decision when to finish counselling.
+It will always be your decision when to finish counselling.